Seowyongtao/amazon_product_price_tracker/README.md

 # Amazon Product Price Tracker

 ### Description
-A program that will alert the user (throght Email) when a particular product's price is below his/her preferred price.
+A program that will alert the user (throght Email) when a particular product's price is below his/her preferred buying price.

 ### Steps on using the program